Meaningful work for Body, Mind and Spirit.

 - physical strength to be on your feet all day engaging manual labor

 - ability to communicate in group settings such as work or community meetings

-- interest in Buddhism and inner development which includes reading books by founder Tarthang Tulku, attending classes and discussion groups
+- interest in Buddhism which includes reading books by founder Tarthang Tulku, attending classes and discussion groups

-- being able to take responsibility independently for something you care about
+- being able to take responsibility independently for work tasks or community needs